 - Measles.
 Vaccination of children for measles can

 prevent most cases of measles.
 Adults may need to be vaccinated against measles

 if they have not had the disease or were not vaccinated during

 - Flu.
-Yearly flu shots may keep you from getting the flu.
+A yearly flu vaccine may keep you from getting the flu.
 The flu often can lead to pneumonia, especially in

 older adults or in people who have other long-term (chronic) diseases.

-The flu shot can be given at the same time as the pneumococcal vaccine
+You can get the flu vaccine at the same time as the pneumococcal vaccine.

 - Chickenpox.
 The chickenpox shot (varicella-zoster vaccine) can prevent most cases of

 pneumonia caused by the virus that causes chickenpox.
 Consider getting a

 shot if you are older than 13 and have not had chickenpox.